 Accommodations and restaurants are available for all budget levels but tend to be on the high end.
 Ambergris Caye receives cooling trade winds most of the year, which keeps the temperature down.
 The island is twenty-five miles long; its width ranges from a few hundred feet to over four miles.
 Northern Ambergris Caye is separated from the southernmost tip of Mexico’s Yucatan Peninsula by a small channel.

-Ambergris Caye’s biggest tourist draw is the fabulous Barrier Reef that runs parallel along the entire coast.
-The reef is a mere quarter mile from the beach at Ambergris Caye making snorkeling and diving easily accessible.
+Ambergris Caye’s biggest tourist draw is the Barrier Reef that runs parallel along the entire coast.
+The reef is a mere quarter mile from the beach making snorkeling and diving easily accessible.
 The island’s seaside is a charming collection of piers and dive shops that offer tours to the different dive sites, the outer islands, and of course to the Great Blue Hole.
 Certified scuba lessons in NAUI, PADI, and SSI are widely available.
 One of the most popular dive sites is the Hol Chan Marine Reserve – a ten-minute boat ride from town.
 The reef’s beauty and richness has made Belize a world-class SCUBA and snorkeling destination.

 English and Scottish Pirates

 Ambergris Caye was a favorite hiding place of English pirates during the 17th century.
 In the mid-18th century, refugees fleeing civil war in the Yucatan Peninsula migrated to Ambergris Caye.
 The primary economic activities were fishing and coconut production.
 In the early 20th century, the fishermen of Ambergris established cooperatives and San Pedro became a prosperous fishing community.